frank-emrich/freezeml-pldi2020-artifact/README.md

 The second line usually contains the actual Links code.
 Alternatively, in some cases, the second line contains a path to a `.links` file containing the actual code.
+Note that the paths given in the second line are relative to the directory `~/freezeml/links`.
+For clarity, we have also added the *full* path to the first line of such blocks.

 The syntax of Links differs from FreezeML.
 See section "Differences between Links and FreezeML" below for a brief description of the syntactic differences.